This post may contain affiliate links.

 Ingredients

-• 3 Cooking apples, Peeled, cored and chopped
+• 3 Cooking apples, Peeled, cored and cut into 3cm pieces (about 600g)

 • 1 tsp Ground cinnamon